OpeOginni/chain-chaos/README.md

 ## 🧩 How it works

-1️⃣ Players choose from a set of **chaotic metrics** to bet on for the next round.
+1️⃣ Each 5 minutes a betting criteria is choosen from a set of **chaotic metrics**.
-2️⃣ They place their stake & submit their guess.
+2️⃣ Users place their stake using XTZ or USDC which ever is currently being used for the prediction section & submit their guess.
 3️⃣ When the round ends, the smart contract settles based on live chain data.
 4️⃣ Closest guess wins the pot.